-With so many excellent transport connections, the best day trips outside of London are only a hop, skip and a jump away.
+With so many excellent transport connections, the best day trips from London are only a hop, skip and a jump away.
 If you’re itching to get away from the big city for a little break, the UK has lots of places to choose from.
-Thanks to the fast and regular railway network, you can find some real gems just an hour away from London.
+Thanks to the fast and regular railway network, it’s easy to take day trips from London by train!

 From the British coastline to its historical ruins, university towns and mountain regions.
 The country has a lot to offer any traveller.
 South of London you’ll find many little coastal towns – the quaint and the quirky.
 Sample some fresh oysters caught that morning, or shop at one of the many local boutique stores.
 The coastal towns also offer lovely walks along the water, a perfect way to spend a sunny day outside of London.